Building a Model for Returns

 Great average returns do not a winner make

 An American roulette table has 38 squares.
-2 squares are green, and 18 are red, and 18 are black.
+Two squares are green, 18 are red, and 18 are black.
 The game starts by betting money on red or black.
 A ball is then spun around the wheel, randomly landing on a color.
 A correct guess doubles your money, and an incorrect guess loses the entire bet.

 ΔS={+$1p=1838$11p=2038\Delta S = \begin{cases} +\$1 & p = \frac{18}{38} \\ -\$1 & 1 - p = \frac{20}{38} \end{cases}